Last Updated on

 The good news is that this may not be the case – as R&D tax claims can be filed retrospectively.

-What if I have already filed my company tax return for the period in which the R&D activities took place?
+What if I have already filed my company tax return (CT600) for the period in which the qualifying R&D activities took place?

 No problem – provided you are still within the permitted time limits (see further below) then you can file an amended return.
 This time, you will include the claim for R&D tax relief within the amended CT600 corporation tax return.

 How long is the permitted time limit for filing a retrospective claim for R&D tax credits?

-A company can make a restrospective claim for R&D tax relief for the periods ending in the past two years.
+A company can make a restrospective claim for enhanced R&D tax credit relief for your financial accounting periods ending in the past two years.

-As an example, at the time of writing this article (25 Feb 2015), a company with a 31 December year end would be eligible to make retrospective claims for R&D tax relief for the periods ended:
+Say today’s date is 30 August 2019, a company with a 31 December accounting period end would be eligible to make retrospective claims for R&D tax relief for its accounting periods ended:

-Don’t take this good news as a basis for “putting off” or delaying making your claim.
-There is still lots of work for us to do to help you maximise your claim and a last minute rush!
+But don’t take this good news as a basis for “putting off” or delaying making your claim.
+There is still lots of work for us to do to help you maximise your claim and avoid any last minute rush!
 Plus, the longer after the project ends that you delay, the more the facts and figures can become hazy potentially resulting in a less optimal R&D tax credit claim.